Maja: Departing Bordeaux forward thanks Fulham for opportunity to play in the Premier League | Goal.com

 Maja started his career in England with Crystal Palace academy before spending time with Fulham, Manchester City and Sunderland youth teams.

-The centre-froward made 41 league appearances for the Black Cats after his promotion to the first team in 2016.
+The centre-forward made 41 league appearances for the Black Cats after his promotion to the first team in 2016.

 He then moved to France in January 2019 to team up with Bordeaux on a four-and-a-half-year contract.